Xtalism/aero-pid-controller/README.md

 # Aero PID Controller

-PID controller using two brushless motors with its respective ESC, and an Arduino Mega 2560.

 In order for the project to work, make sure to calibrate both ESC before running the main code.
 You gotta make sure you have installed the [Servo](https://www.arduino.cc/reference/en/libraries/servo/) and [Wire](https://www.arduino.cc/reference/en/language/functions/communication/wire/) Arduino libraries.

     #include <Servo.h>